-A large part of what makes Crested Geckos such popular pet reptiles is that they come in such a wide variety of colors and patterns, which are known as Morphs.
+A large part of what makes Crested Geckos such popular pet reptiles is that they come in a wide variety of colors and patterns, which are known as morphs.
 This comes from the term “polymorphism”— a term used to describe multiple visually distinct versions of animals within the same species.
-These Morphs can get complicated, as there is no scientific way to determine the unique morph of a crested Gecko — two different looking parents could create an animal that looks nothing like either of them.
+These morphs can get complicated, as there is no scientific way to determine the unique morph of a Crested Gecko — two different-looking parents could create an animal that looks nothing like either of them.
 This is a large part of what makes owning and breeding these creatures so exciting.

-With most other pet reptiles like Leopard Geckos or Bearded Dragons, their morph genetics are fairly well understood, but Crested Geckos genetics are not well documented, making the different morphs problematic to accurately identify.
+With most other pet reptiles like Leopard Geckos or Bearded Dragons, their morph genetics are fairly well understood, but Crested Gecko genetics are not well documented, making the different morphs problematic to identify accurately.

-The 12 Types of Crested Geckos: Morphs, Colors, & Traits
+The 12 Types of Crested Gecko Morphs, Colors, & Traits

 Tiger Crested Geckos are some of the most popular varieties, named for their unique “tiger stripe” patterning.
 Their dorsal is filled with darker bands of color that continue down the sides of their bodies and can come in almost any variation of color.
 Extreme patterned versions of Tigers are known as Brindles, with even more stripes of varying intensity.